The-Robotics-Forum/RoboSpark-Srushti_Dalvi/README.md

 # RoboSpark-Srushti_Dalvi
-This repo contains the tasks submitted by mentees under Srushti Dalvi.
+This repo contains the tasks submitted by :

+Sajal Bhattar
+Vedangi Deshpande
+Badrisrivaishnavi Yeluri

 Steps to upload the task: